acbsp/bonafide.guru/en/contents.rst

-**And here is what Nirandjana Swami said**: "What’s wrong is the misconception that one can establish relationship of initiation with the departed *Vaiṣṇava.* With such a *Vaiṣṇava* we can only have *shiksha* relations… I didn’t do anything to prevent the relationship with Srila Prabhupada, I never destruct the relationship with |SP|.
-And it's my duty to help those who depend on me to understand the Srila Prabhupada’s instructions in their life; to free them from any misconception they may have from |SP|’s instructions; to show them how Srila Prabhupdas instructions are perfect and complete; to remove any doubts and dualities they may experience in |SP|s
+**And here is what Nirandjana Swami said**: "What’s wrong is the misconception that one can establish relationship of initiation with the departed *Vaiṣṇava.* With such a *Vaiṣṇava* we can only have *shiksha* relations… I didn’t do anything to prevent the relationship with |SP|, I never destruct the relationship with |SP|.
+And it's my duty to help those who depend on me to understand the |SP|’s instructions in their life; to free them from any misconception they may have from |SP|’s instructions; to show them how Srila Prabhupdas instructions are perfect and complete; to remove any doubts and dualities they may experience in |SP|s